LONDON FASHION: STREET SEEN

 Where the hides are sold, in the US, they are valued at less than 2% of the value of a cow.
 It countries like Brazil, it is less.
 Farmers raise cattle for meat and milk.
 If cows were bred purely for leather, the price of the hide would not cover the feed and labour costs involved in breeding them and allowing them to reach maturity.

 Here at RLSD we know that is a terrible waste and often results in hides being sent to landfill or to be incinerated – both these methods are bad for the environment.
 Hides are a by-product of the cattle and dairy industries.
-Using hides to make leather allows us to make beautiful, durable, sustainable resource that sequester carbon, upcycling a by-product that might end up as landfill.
+Using hides to make leather allows us to produce a beautiful, durable, sustainable material, upcycling a by-product that might otherwise end up as landfill.